 Does salami have any nutritional benefits?

-Perhaps surprising to some people, salami is somewhat nutrient dense.
+Perhaps surprising to some people, salami contains a moderate supply of nutrients.

 The following tables show the nutritional profile of salami per 100 grams (3).